vannatter/twitter-api/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

 Laravel 5.1 wrapper/extension of the popular PHP library for the Twitter OAuth REST API. https://github.com/abraham/twitteroauth.
-This package has been modified from the original and updates are not pulled direcetly from Abraham's package.
+This package has been modified and updates are not pulled directly from Abraham's package.

 ## Installation